 "Alberta is projecting a labour shortage of computer and information systems professionals by 2025, as well as a shortage of software designers, programmers and developers."
 The Alberta government announced a scholarship program as well as support for transition to tech related careers on Mar 14, 2018. ( More info here ) Our Web Development Bootcamp is aimed at getting you a start in small software companies, including startup companies, and digital marketing agencies (ie. web design and implementation companies).
 These companies tend to use more innovative technologies than the large corporate market and tend to have more flexible hiring standards that do not automatically require degrees or diplomas and many years of experience.

 Employers look for good programmers

 We found that our target market employers primarily look for 'good developers' rather than a specific qualification or credential.
 We look for students that have demonstrated some programming skills going into the course.
-Examples: Self-taught programmers including recent high school graduates; Learned coding on small projects at work; Pursued hobbyist/ individual projects; Have hardware or micro-controller experience; Learned coding for a university or other post-secondary course project; Digital media experience; Experience programming on older systems; Degree/Diploma in computing but lack modern coding skills
+Examples: You've experimented a bit and become a self-taught programmer including recent high school graduates; you learned some coding on a project at work; You have pursued online learning for small hobbyist/ demo projects; You have hardware or micro-controller experience; You learned coding for a university or other post-secondary course project; You have digital media experience; You learned programming on older systems; You have a degree/diploma in some type of computing but lack modern coding skills

 Learn More Than Software Skills

-Our boot camp is a way to learn not only the skills but also the attitude and approach that it takes find your first job as a programmer.
+You will learn not only programming skills but also soft skills like basic project management and design, workplace technologies and important theory.
 You will develop the confidence to take on new projects with software tools that in many cases have just been released.

 Technology with a market focus